mitchhentges/turaco/README.md

 		A*B is NOT the same as AB

-	If no operator is found before an opening bracket or after a closing one, an AND is asumed:
+	If no operator is found before an opening bracket or after a closing one, an AND is assumed:
 		(A+B)(C+A) is the same as (A+B)*(C+A)

 3) Reducing the expression: